Facebook reports spike in government requests for data

 “Facebook does not provide any government with ‘back doors’ or direct access to people’s data,” Facebook wrote.

-Facebook, Microsoft Corp, Yahoo Inc and Alphabet Inc, formerly Google, last year began publishing details about the number of government requests for data they receive.
+Facebook, Microsoft Corp (MSFT.O), Yahoo Inc YHOO.O and Alphabet Inc (GOOGL.O), formerly Google, last year began publishing details about the number of government requests for data they receive.

 Reporting By Yasmeen Abutaleb in San Francisco and Sudarshan Varadhan in Bengaluru; Editing by Marguerita Choy and Tom Brown